The Housing Secretary Robert Jenrick set out plans for a reformed planning system on 12 March 2020.

 Improve the effectiveness, take-up and role of Compulsory Purchase Orders to help facilitate land assembly and infrastructure delivery –most local authorities do not use their CPO powers, as the rules are complex and they can appear undemocratic.
 The government intends to consult on: introducing statutory timescales for decisions; ending the automatic right to public inquiry; encouraging early agreements on compensations; and exploring the scope to remit more decisions back to LAs; as well as wider reform.
 It is important that these reforms do not adversely impact on farm businesses preparing for the future.

 This is a timely piece of work for farmers looking to plan their futures, given the Agriculture Bill has already started the transformation of the farmed economy.
-The planning system must work to ensure farmers can move to a sustainable intensification of land use, buildings and operations, to provide more locally produced food and to then allow less productive land to be re-used for public goods.
-To allow more farm diversification and to support rural communities.
-It has to become fairer and more proportionate.
+The planning system must work to ensure farmers can move to a sustainable intensification of land use, buildings, and operations, to create more effective and resilient food supplies for current and future generations.
+Only then can less productive land to be re-used for public goods.
+To allow more farm diversification and to support rural communities, it has to become fairer and more proportionate.

 The Environment Bill will also be changing the planning system, for example by bringing in a 10% biodiversity net gain requirement for all new development requiring planning permission.

 It will also require local authorities to develop biodiversity plans and develop ‘spatial strategies for nature’ called Local Nature Recovery Strategies.
 The planning system will need to work to manage these requirements alongside more productive farms and farm business diversification.

 The farmer will need to meet higher environmental standards and to adapt to climate change, including the aspiration to be carbon zero by 2040.
 In practice Farmers will need more slurry stores; upgraded buildings and renewable energy, to help manage this change.
 The principle should be, if food, environmental and animal welfare regulations require change, the planning system should work to make it happen.